Star of the South - Offshore Wind Project

 The Star of the South is Australia’s first offshore wind project, proposed to be located off the south coast of Gippsland in Victoria.

 The project would provide large-scale, renewable electricity generation to support Victoria’s energy transition, as well as local jobs and investment.

-At 2.2 GW, it would be one of the largest offshore wind farms in the world, generating enough electricity to power up to 1.2 million homes and provide around 20 percent of Victoria’s electricity needs.
+At up to 2.2 GW, it would be one of the largest offshore wind farms in the world, generating enough electricity to power up to 1.2 million homes and provide around 20 percent of Victoria’s electricity needs.

 The project would involve:

-The project is being progressed by a local Victorian-based team with investment from Copenhagen Infrastructure Partners (CIP) – a world leader in offshore wind development.
+The project is being progressed by a Victorian-based team with investment from Copenhagen Infrastructure Partners (CIP) – a world leader in offshore wind development.

 More information: Star of the South Website

 The Star of the South is in the feasibility and early development phase, focusing on site investigations to understand the local area and preparing environmental assessments to seek approval.

 A Commonwealth Exploration Licence was granted in March 2019 for exclusive offshore wind investigations within a 496 km² area off the Gippsland coast.
 Investigations began in late 2019 and are ongoing.

 The project’s environmental effects will be assessed through a Commonwealth Environmental Impact Statement and Victorian Environment Effects Statement.
 A Commonwealth licence would also be needed to build and operate the project.